twilio-labs/function-templates/README.md

 - [ ] Inbound calls for SIP registration
 - [ ] Outbound calls for SIP registration
 - [x] Hunt/FindMe caller (take a list of numbers and calls each in order until one answers)
+- [ ] Translate webhook from `application/x-www-form-urlencoded` into `application/json` and forward on to another service

 Please add ideas if you have them.